tumashu/exwm-x/README.md

         (exwmx-jump-or-exec "web-browser" nil t)

-<a id="org2c8deed"></a>
+<a id="org80ffaf2"></a>

-### Dynamic menu
+### Dmenu

-\`exwmx-dmenu' let user input a dmenu command in minibuffer, and execute it, ivy is used to complete.
+\`exwmx-dmenu' let user input or select (with the help of ivy) a command in minibuffer, and execute it.

 \`exwmx-dmenu' support some command prefixes:

-1.  "," -> run a dmenu-command in terminal emulator, for example, dmenu-command ",top" will execute a terminal emulator, then run shell command: "top" .
+1.  ",command": run "command" in terminal emulator, for example, ",top" will execute a terminal emulator, then run shell command: "top" .

-    Note: user can change terminal emulator with the help of variable \`exwmx-terminal-emulator'.
+    Note: user can change terminal emulator by variable \`exwmx-terminal-emulator'.

-2.  ";" -> run an emacs command which name is exwm:<input>, for example, dmenu-command ";firefox" will run emacs command exwm:firefox.
+2.  ";command": run an emacs command which name is exwmx:"command".
-3.  "-" -> split window top-to-bottom, for example, the result of dmenu-command "-32" is that 3 windows on top and 2 windows in buttom.
+3.  "-Num1Num2": split window top-to-bottom, for example, the result of command "-32" is: 3 windows on top and 2 windows in buttom.
-4.  "|" -> split window left-to-right, for example, the result of dmenu-command "|32" is that 3 windows at left and 2 window at right
+4.  "|Num1Num2": split window left-to-right, for example, the result of command "|32" is: 3 windows at left and 2 window at right.

 User can customize the prefixes of \`exwmx-dmenu' with the help of \`exwmx-dmenu-prefix-setting'.

-<a id="org72e4250"></a>
+<a id="org86260df"></a>

+### Sendstring
-### Send a string to application

-When run \`exwmx-sendstring', a buffer will be poped up to let user edit. after run command \`exwmx-sendstring-finish', the content of the buffer will be sent to the input field of current application.
+\`exwmx-sendstring' let user send a string to application, when run \`exwmx-sendstring', a buffer will be poped up to let user edit. after run command \`exwmx-sendstring-finish', the content of the buffer will be sent to the input field of current application.

 \`exwmx-sendstring-from-minibuffer' is a simple version of \`exwmx-sendstring', it use minibuffer to get input.

 \`exwmx-sendstring-from-kill-ring' can select a string in kill-ring then send this string to application.

+\`exwmx-sendstring&#x2013;send' can send a string to application, it is used by elisp.

 NOTE: if \`exwmx-sendstring' can not work well with an application, user should set :paste-key of this application with the help of \`exwmx-appconfig'.

+<a id="org783ee3b"></a>

+### Others

+1.  \`exwmx-shell-command': run a shell command.
+2.  \`exwmx-shell-command-interactively': run a shell command interactively.

-<a id="org7190f3c"></a>
+<a id="orgc63fe13"></a>

 ## Install